elianabuenaventura/variant_calling_GATK/README.md

 ## pipeline_vc_gatk.sh is a collection of scripts for variant calling from NGS sequence data using GATK
 This is an analysis pipeline (based on GATK, Picard, samtools, bedtools, bcftools, vcftools, BWA, ensembl-vep) for analyzing data collected from a gene panel on a local supercomputer.

-This is a wrapper shell script for automating the pipeline starting from pre-processing reads and ending with reporting variants.
+This pipeline starts from pre-processing reads and ends with reporting variants.
 Pipeline runs in loops designed for processing batches of samples.
+File paths are to be adjusted according to your data.

 It includes scripts that allow for:
 * read pre-processing with Picard